|

 The DSM-IV lists twelve types of chemical dependency:

 Each of these substances (or multiple substances) can be abused without the abuser being dependent on it.
-In the case or dependence, the substance named is used compulsively and repetitively, despite causing or leading to a significant amount of impairment or distress, and showing three of these symptoms in the period of a year:
+In the case of chemical dependency, the substance named is used compulsively and repetitively, despite causing or leading to a significant amount of impairment or distress, and showing at least three of these symptoms in the period of a year:

 |